XDgov/data-design-standards/pages/components/axes.md

 layout: components
 title: Axes
 category: Components
-lead: Axes provide vital reference information for users to associate datapoints with values, especially when datapoints are not labeled directly in a chart.
+lead: Axes provide vital reference information for users to associate data points with values, especially when data points are not labeled directly in a chart.
 subnav:
 - text: Titles
   href: "#axis-titles"